 Prepare yourself for a fabulous Irish dinner!
 I don't know about you, but my family doesn't usually care for a "typical" corned beef dinner - the meat is too salty and stringy for them.
 But I have found the best method for cooking some of the saltiness out of the corned beef, and it cooks up so tender!

-Topped with a delicious fresh Blackberry Dijon Glaze, which caramelizes to the most beautiful glaze ever, and you'll be enjoying the best corned beef dinner you have ever had in your life!
+Fresh Corned Beef, topped with a delicious fresh Blackberry Dijon Glaze, caramelizes into the most beautiful glaze ever!
+Before you know it, you'll be enjoying the best corned beef dinner you have ever had in your life!
 Little ones and big ones were literally scooping this glaze up with their spoons and pouring over the corned beef, tender vegetables and licking their fingers!

 This corned beef was flavorful and so moist!
 You can prepare in either your oven or in a slow cooker, and it is a process, but doesn't take oodles of time - you'll have this cooking in less than 30 minutes.